alexandriawhite/Blue-Ocean/README.md

 * MIT License

 ## Links
-* URL of GitHub Repository:
+* URL of GitHub Repository: https://github.com/alexandriawhite/Blue-Ocean/
-* URL of deployed application:
+* URL of deployed application: https://alexandriawhite.github.io/Blue-Ocean/

 ## 📝 Notes
 > Other dating apps:
 > * Bumble: Matches only last 24 hours with the girl needing to message first.
 If the man does not respond after the initial message, the match disappears.
 > * Hinge: Subscription needed for advanced filters.
 Even with premium accounts they are not always accurate.
 First message must come from the person that received the first like.
 > * The League: Exclusive app that requires admission.
 Only 5 matches allowed at a time.
+> * Tinder: Primarily used for non commitment relationships